Isomorphism between the R-matrix and Drinfeld presentations of quantum affine algebra: type C: Introduction

 The $R$-matrix presentation of the quantum affine algebras can also be used to describe finite-dimensional irreducible representations by following the approach of Tarasov~\cite{t:im}; see also \cite{gm:rt}.
 The role of this presentation in the theory of Knizhnik--Zamolodchikov equations is discussed in detail in the lectures~\cite{efk:lr}.

 An explicit isomorphism between the Drinfeld and $R$-matrix presentations of the algebras $U_q(\wh\g)$ should provide a bridge between the two sides of the theory and widen the spectrum of methods for their investigation.
 Such an isomorphism was already constructed in the case of simple Lie algebras $\g$ of type $A$ by Ding and I.~Frenkel~\cite{df:it}.
 We aim to extend this result to the Lie algebras $\g$ of types $B$, $C$ and $D$.
-The present article is concerned with type $C$, while types $B$ and $D$ will be dealt with in a forthcoming paper.
+The present article is concerned with type $C$, while types $B$ and $D$ will be dealt with in a forthcoming paper.\footnote{The paper is now published [SIGMA {\bf 16} (2020), 043].
+Note that the definition of the zero modes of the $L$-operators therein requires a correction: the matrix $L^+[0]=\big[l_{ij}^+[0]\big]$ should be lower triangular, while $L^-[0]=\big[l_{ij}^-[0]\big]$ should be upper triangular.}

 Our approach is similar to \cite{df:it}; it is based on the {\em Gauss decomposition} of the generator matrices in the $R$-matrix presentation.
 The first part of the construction is the verification that the generators arising from the Gauss decomposition do satisfy the required relations of the Drinfeld presentation.
 The second part is the proof that the resulting homomorphism is injective.
 We use an argument alternative to \cite{df:it} and follow the work of E.~Frenkel and Mukhin~\cite{fm:ha} instead, where the map inverse to the Ding--Frenkel isomorphism was constructed.
 This map relies on the formula for the universal $R$-matrix corresponding to the algebra $U_q(\wh\g)$ due to Khoroshkin and Tolstoy~\cite{kt:ur} and Damiani~\cite{d:rm}.
 It turns out to be possible to use this formula in types $B$, $C$ and $D$ to construct a similar map in those cases.